-SAP BI is not so black as it is painted – who already has it?
+SAP BI is not as terrible as it is painted – who has it already?

 Thanks to the utilisation of the SAP HANA platform (which makes real-time data analysis much faster), crime rates in the city have decreased by 55%, and the city has reduced the number of delayed formal decisions from 600 to merely 10.

 The University of Kentucky: the American university has made a technological step towards the improvement of the retention rate among its 28,000 students.
-The conditions of education and the use of university resources have been improved on the basis of advanced analytic solutions delivered by SAP.
+The conditions of education and the use of university resources have been improved on the basis of SAP Business Analytics solutions.
 The efficiency of the IT system has increased, making it possible to perform operations that previously lasted 20 minutes… within 1 second!